BLCK-N/Discord-Fake-Deafen/README.md

 ## Important Notes

-**Risk Warning:** Using this plugin could violate Discord's Terms of Service and may result in account suspension.
+**Risk Warning:** Using this plugin could violate Discord's Terms of Service .
 Use at your own risk.

 ---